elenavanengelenmaslova/kotlin-spring-cloud-function-clean-architecture-demo/README.md

 ## Configure Pipeline

 > ⚠️ **Security Notice**
-> This demo project does **not** use RBAC (Azure) or IAM (AWS) to restrict GitHub Actions' access to cloud resources for simplicity.
+> This demo project does **not** use OpenID Connect for simplicity.
 > If you are deploying to company environments, always follow your organization's security policies and configure GitHub Actions with proper role-based access control.

-If you are using GitHub Actions for deployment, you'll need to configure the following secrets:
+If you are using GitHub Actions for deployment, you'll need to configure the following repository secrets:

 ### AWS Deployment Secrets
 - `AWS_ACCOUNT_ID`: Your AWS account ID